-The suite of measures being examined, as part of this process, reflects a multi-faceted approach to reducing emissions in transport with a particular focus on smarter travel and modal shift, supports for alternative fuels and certain fiscal and taxation incentives to target behavioural change.
-The development of the draft Mitigation Plan will be aligned to the timeframe contained in the above Act.
-The Department of Communications, Climate Action and Environment (DCCAE) have prepared a briefing document outlining the development of the NMP to date.
+The Department of Communications, Climate Action and Environment (DCCAE) prepared a briefing document which outlined the development of the NMP.
 It covers the four sectors concerned and highlights some key questions on how Ireland should achieve its national transition objectives by 2050.

-Adaptation: Climate change creates new vulnerabilities and exacerbates existing ones.
-There is a lot of uncertainty about how, when and where the impacts of climate change will be experienced in Ireland but there is sufficient data available to enable the commencement of work that will help to build resilience against the likely impacts over the coming decades.
+Adaptation: Climate change creates new vulnerabilities and worsens existing ones.
+There is a lot of uncertainty about how, when and where the impacts of climate change will be experienced in Ireland but there is enough data available to start working to build resilience against the likely impacts over the coming decades.

 Further and more detailed Information on the predicted impacts of climate change on Ireland and on a range of adaptation options for Ireland is available on Climate Ireland.